David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 ## Features

-Below is a list of features that I have on this site which I will detail indivdually - there is a nav menu for each page, and there are five pages in total - Home, Sleep, Exercise, Mindfulness and a suggestions page.
+Below is a list of features that I have on this site which I will detail individually - there is a nav menu for each page, and there are five pages in total - Home, Sleep, Exercise, Mindfulness and a suggestions page.
 The home page has an aside which also loads up a YouTube video for each section.
 Within the Sleep, Exercise and Mindfulness pages, there is an iframe, table and list items which link to various external sources.
 There is a form for the Suggestions page to record data entered by users of the site.
-There is a also a footer which links the user to social media pages and a link which bring users back to the top of the page if they have scrolled down to the bottom.
+There is also a footer which links the user to social media pages and a link which brings users back to the top of the page if they have scrolled down to the bottom.

 ### Each Feature Explained